Libertum-Project/Marketplace/README.md

   card.tsx
 ```

-You can do the exact same thing for shared components:
+You can do the same thing for shared components:

 ```
 components